Import Users via API and Google Sheets

 Google Access Permission

-13. Your script will run now and you should see an Execution Log beneath the script
+13. Your script will now run and you should see an Execution Log beneath the script.

 Execution Log

-To Recap
+Recap